Combining Predictions of Auto Insurance Claims: Model Combination

-\paragraph{Simple Average:} \begin{enumerate} \item Simple Average (SA): $\theta_{i}\equiv\frac{1}{12},\ \forall i=1,...,12$. \item Simple Average without A5 ($\textrm{SA}_{(-5)}$): $\theta_{5}=0$, $\theta_{i}\equiv\frac{1}{11},\ \forall i\neq5$. \end{enumerate} \begin{rem} Simple average is easy to apply and the most basic procedure in model combining.
-Although it is simple, more often than not, simple average has a better or similar performance than other complicated methods, which is known as the ``forecast combination puzzle''.
-However, we are curious about its performance in our case where a dominant prediction exists among the base predictions.
-Also, we consider the simple average among all the base predictions except the dominant one (A5). \end{rem}
+The simple average method is the most basic procedure in model combination.
+We simply set $\theta_{k}\equiv\frac{1}{K},\ \forall k=1,\dots,K.$ In the literature, it is often reported that the simple average method has a better or similar performance to that of other complicated methods; this is known as the ``forecast combination puzzle'' \citep{https://doi.org/10.1002/for.928}.
+However, we are curious about its performance in our case, where a dominant prediction exists among the candidate predictions.

-\paragraph*{Linear Regression}
+\paragraph{Linear Regression}

-Treat the base predictions $\mathbf{f}=(f_{1},...,f_{12})$ as the regressors and $y$ as the response, we conduct a linear regression.
-The estimated coefficients become the corresponding weights for the combination of predictions. \begin{enumerate} \item LR-AIC: Fit a linear regression model of $\mathbf{y}$ on each subset of the 12 base predictions.
-Pick the model with the smallest AIC and use its corresponding estimated coefficients as the weights. \item Data-driven Linear Regression (LR-D): Choose all the significant predictors at significance level $\alpha=0.05$ after fitting the full model.
-Then fit the smaller model only with selected predictors and the estimated coefficients would be the weights. \item Constrained Linear Regression (LR-C): Fit a linear regression with $y$ on $\mathbf{f}$ with the constraints that all the coefficients are non-negative and have a sum of 1. \end{enumerate}